 - Rent Out Part of Your Home: Renting out unused portions of your home for storage, or for renters is a great way to increase cash flow and dedicate that to your savings account.

 - Play the Drugstore Game: Trust me on this one – you’ll score hundreds and thousands of dollars’ worth of free toiletries by playing the drugstore game.

 - Repair Something Instead of Buy New: My husband’s Timberland boots (over a decade old) started flapping in the wind.
 To replace them was a staggering $139.
 Instead, we took them to a shoe hospital and had them professionally repaired for $16.
 See what you can get repaired!

-- Play the Grocery Store Game: You’ll need a discounted newspaper subscription+ the Coupon Mom site.
+- Play the Grocery Store Game: You’ll need a discounted newspaper subscription+ coupon sites (like the Coupon Mom site) to save with coupons.
 This lady pairs together all of the coupons to the sales every 12 weeks to give you a double whammy of savings, for FREE!

 - Take the Pantry Challenge: You only eat from your pantry/freezer/cupboards (except maybe milk and bread and eggs, or something like that) for a period of time.
 Like this lady did.

 - Ask Yourself this Question: Every time you’re about to make an online purchase, take the total amount in the cart, and ask yourself if you’d rather have that amount of money in savings for XXX GOAL instead?
 Shop accordingly.